RamkrushnaP2003/Airline-Booking/README.md

 ## Database Schema

-The database schema for the Airline Booking Database System can be found in the [schema.sql](./schema.sql) file.
+The database schema for the Airline Booking System can be found in the [schema.sql](./schema.sql) file.

 ## Usage